Firionus/NonlinearSequences.jl/README.md

-# NonuniformSmoothing1D
+# NonlinearSequences.jl

-Smooth and resample 1D data with nonuniform resolutions like logarithmic or power series spacings.
-The original applications was logarithmic smoothing of FFT spectra.
+Nonlinearly spaced values for Julia, like logspace or powspace.